Manufacturing and Production

-This enables you to cost-effectively track performance, give faster and more accurate quotes and better plan for future labor and capacity requirements.
+This enables you to track performance, create and provide accurate quotes and plan for future labor and capacity requirements.

 - Production Workflows